fpovilas/CodeAcademy/ReadMe.md

 ## Lesson 8 (2023-11-14)

 - Do While loop
-- Task numeration continues Lesson 7
+- Task numeration continues in Lesson 7